 PAGES ON THIS WEBSITE ARE FREQUENTLY UPDATED

 Stalag VIIIB Lamsdorf was a large, German prisoner of war camp, later renumbered Stalag 344.
 It was located near the small town of Lamsdorf (now called Lambinowice, in Poland) in what was then known as Upper Silesia.
 Today on the site of the camp is the Polish Central Prisoner of War Museum.
-The camp initially comprised barracks built to house British and French prisoners in the First World War, but there had also been a prison camp during there during the Franco Prussian War of 1870-71.
+The camp initially comprised barracks built to house British and French prisoners in the First World War (see this link) but there had also been a prison camp during there during the Franco Prussian War of 1870-71.

 In 1939 the camp housed Polish prisoners from the German September 1939 offensive.
 Later more than 100,000 prisoners from Australia, Belgium, Britain, Canada, France, Greece, New Zealand, the Netherlands, Poland, South Africa, the Soviet Union, Yugoslavia and the United States passed through this camp.
 In 1941 a separate camp, Stalag VIIIF was set up close by to house the Soviet and Polish prisoners.

 In 1943, the Lamsdorf camp was split up, and many of the prisoners (and Working Parties/Arbeitskommandos) were transferred to two new base camps: Stalag VIIIC Sagan and Stalag VIIID Teschen, which became VIIIB.
 The camps at Lamsdorf, VIIIB and VIIIF were re-numbered Stalag 344.

 The Soviet Army reached the camp on the 17th March 1945.